sormond/VCF_Assembler/README.md

      ./VCF_Assembler.py *input.fq* -V *reference.fasta*

 ## Example
 Example test files are avialable in the directory: test.fq and testref.fasta.
-Outputs using this script, using both programmes, are available as: testvcf.vcf and test.fasta
+Outputs using this script, using both programmes, are available as: outputvcf.vcf and output.fa

 To run a fastq to fasta file conversion (must be in working directory containing VCF_Assembler.py):

      ./VCF_Assembler.py test.fq

-This adds *test.fa* to the working directory.
+This adds *output.fa* to the working directory.
 The read quality information has been removed and the '@' character at the beginning of the read ID string has been replaced with '>'.

 To create a VCF file using the fastq file and the reference fasta file (must be in working directory containing VCF_Assembler.py):

      ./VCF_Assembler.py test.fq -V testref.fasta

-This adds *testvcf.vcf* to the working directory, which contains sequence variant information such as position, ref and alt sequence.
+This adds *outputvcf.vcf* to the working directory, which contains sequence variant information such as position, ref and alt sequence.